8p/EightPointsGuzzleBundle/src/Resources/doc/how-to-create-a-single-file-plugin.md

 }
 ```

-Note that we implemented `EightPointsGuzzleBundlePlugin` interface and defined 4 methods:
+Note that we implemented `PluginInterface` interface and defined 4 methods:
 - `load` - used to load xml/yaml/etc configuration
 - `loadForClient` - called after clients services are defined in container builder
 - `addConfiguration` - called when configuration tree of Guzzle Bundle is being built